mayukhkchanda/Note-It-/README.md

 	* To see all the saved notes click on the **Note It!** extension in the browser tab and click on the **your saved notes link**.
 A new tab would open, titled **AlurNotes**.
 Click on the **Show Notes!**, if there are any saved notes they will be displayed in order of which they were saved.
 If you haven't saved any notes then, a message would be show for the same.

 * ###  Dependencies for Additional Features
-	* **_The module for these two dependencies have been provided.
+	* **_The module for these two dependencies have been provided in 'node_modules' folder.
 Any further dependency modules will not be tracked._**
 	1. **express** module
 	2. **mysql** module